chhuang-one/sqxclib/doc/SqQuery.md

 # SqQuery

-SqQuery is query builder that supports nested and subquery.
+SqQuery is query builder that supports subquery and brackets.
 It can work independently without sqxclib if you remove sq_query_get_table_as_names() and sq_query_select_table_as() in SqQuery.c.
 You can also use other query builder to replace SqQuery in sqxclib by removing SqQuery.c and SqStorage-query.c from Makefile.